AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 <InlineAlert variant="info" slots="text" />

-At this time, the parameter is only available for Adobe Commerce developer, and will become publicly available with Adobe Commerce 2.4.6 release.
+At this time, the parameter is available to developers using the [2.4-develop](https://github.com/magento/magento2/tree/2.4-develop) branch only.
+Scheduled for release in 2.4.6.

-Sometimes we need to generate several instances of a data fixture with exactly the same configuration.
+Sometimes, we need to generate several instances of a data fixture with exactly the same configuration.
-For such cases, we can use the `count` parameter, and set its value to the desired number of instances.
+For such cases, we can use the `count` parameter and set its value to the desired number of instances.

 ```php?start_inline=1
 class ProductsList extends \PHPUnit\Framework\TestCase